Elsword: Characters

 In the world of Elsword, player are able to choose classes by choosing a character, each with their own backgrounds and characteristics.
-Each character is able to choose from three job paths, each with their own fighting mode and personalities.
+Each character is able to choose from four job paths, each with their own fighting mode and personalities.
+There are currently fifteen playable characters players can choose from.

-As of August 2016, all classes can advance to the "Transcendence mode" where they gain two new passives, one active, and three special actives starting from level 70, and two additional skill slots.
+As of August 2025, all classes can advance to the "Transcendence mode" where they gain two new passives, one active, and three special actives starting from level 70, and two additional skill slots.
 Transcendence is also considered as a third job advancement, despite being a same class.

 When characters achieve level 99 and having Transcended, they can advance to 3rd job, by either purchasing an item from the mall (this applies to all jobs) or completing the quest provided by an NPC.
 The quest is the same across classes and characters.

 Once characters achieve 3rd job and then enter Rigomor by completing the final Varnimyr region dungeon, they can advance to Master Class, by either purchasing an item from the mall (this applies to all jobs) or completing the quest provided by an El Master NPC.
 The quest is the same across all characters and classes.